Dillon Brooks NBA Playoffs Player Props: Grizzlies vs. Lakers

 Dillon Brooks Insights vs. the Lakers

-- This season, he's put up 13.1% of the Grizzlies' attempted field goals, as he's averaging 13.6 per contest.

-- He's taken 6.0 threes per game, or 15.6% of his team's shots from beyond the arc this season.
+- He's attempted 6.0 threes per game, or 15.6% of his team's shots from beyond the arc this season.

-- Brooks' opponents, the Lakers, have one of the fastest offensive tempos, ranking second, averaging 104.8 possessions per game, while his Grizzlies average 104.1 per game, sixth-highest among NBA teams.

-- The Lakers are the 20th-best defensive team in the league, conceding 116.6 points per game.
+- Defensively, the Lakers are 20th in the NBA, allowing 116.6 points per game.

-- The Lakers concede 44.9 rebounds per contest, ranking 25th in the league.
+- On the glass, the Lakers are ranked 25th in the NBA, giving up 44.9 rebounds per game.

-- In terms of assists, the Lakers are 15th in the NBA, conceding 25.7 per game.
+- The Lakers are the 15th-ranked squad in the NBA, giving up 25.7 assists per game.

-- The Lakers are the 18th-ranked squad in the league at allowing threes, conceding 12.5 made 3-pointers per game.
+- The Lakers are the 18th-ranked team in the NBA at allowing threes, giving up 12.5 made 3-pointers per contest.

 Dillon Brooks vs. the Lakers